DanRowe/cra-template-danrowe/README.md

 Replace `my-app` with the name of your application

+After install, modify `package.json` by moving all eslint dependencies into devDependencies like in `example.package.json`.

 For more information, please refer to:

 - [Getting Started](https://create-react-app.dev/docs/getting-started) – How to create a new app.